alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 ```

+`context` is fundamental, but it's not really clear what it is and how it
+is mutated.

-You notice that in order to know what's in the context while executing `Walk`
+In order to know what's in the context while executing `Walk`
-you have to read all the previous interactors' body and deduce it.
+you have to read all the previous interactors' body plus initial arguments
+passed to `LetTheCatLive.call` and kind of deduce it.

 Other libraries have more declarative configuration: